-If your company is a smaller business, a great solution may be hiring an external partner who could take you on your Kubernetes journey, basing on their vast experience in dealing with it on behalf of other companies.
+If your company is a smaller business, a great solution may be hiring an external partner who could take you on your Kubernetes journey, based on their vast experience in dealing with it on behalf of other companies.

 Kubernetes – all you need to know

-If you are considering using Kubernetes or would like to speak to someone about efficient platform team for your K8s, do give us a call.
+If you are considering using Kubernetes or would like to speak to someone about an efficient platform team for your K8s, do give us a call.
 Our experts will be happy to share their knowledge with you!